 • Test with various file types and sizes.

-• Check the drag-and-drop functionality in different browsers.
+• Test the drag-and-drop functionality across different browsers.

 Conclusion

-For a more advanced file uploading solution with features like resumable uploads and cloud storage integration, consider using Uppy, an open-source file uploader from the folks at Transloadit.
+For a production-ready solution with additional features such as resumable uploads and cloud storage integration, consider using Uppy 4.x (see the Migration Guide)—a powerful, open-source file uploader maintained by Transloadit.